VirtualBrainLab/ephys-link/README.md

 # Installation

 An x86 machine is required to run this server.
-Windows is recommended for smoothest compatibility with other manipulator software, however, Linux and macOS are also supported.
+Running the server on Windows to control Sensapex devices is recommended and has been verified to work with the server.
+Communication with Sensapex devices is unverified for Linux and macOS, however, development of the server is possible on a Linux operating system (Mac users should use Docker).

 1. Ensure Python 3.8+ and pip are installed
 2. `pip install ephys-link`